funkelab/linajea/README.md

 If you make any improvements to the software, please fork, create a new branch named descriptively for the feature you are upgrading or bug you are fixing, commit your changes to that branch, and create a pull request asking for permission to merge.
 Help is always appreciated!

 Other
 ------
-Many of the modules in this project have their own README to provide more information.
-If you can't find the answers you need there or in the code documentation, feel free to contact us!
+If you have any questions and can't find the answers you need in the examples or in the code documentation, feel free to contact us!